bri111/bri111.github.io-ICSpark-Mentor-Project-/README.md

   * ```section``` with a ```class``` of "column"
     * ```<img src="https://sallysbakingaddiction.com/wp-content/uploads/2013/12/red-velvet-chocolate-chip-cookies-4.jpg" alt="red velvet chocolate chip cookies 4">```

-<br>Part III
+<br>Part III: Complete CSS
 <br>
 Use the CSS properties above to design your website in the CSS file
 </br>
 * Note: the # is where you input a digit/number

-1. Start with your body by using body {}
+1. Start with your body be selecting the body tag followed by {}
-  - ```background-color:``` #color of your choice;
+  - ```background-color:``` //Set the background-color to #75201a or a color of your choice;
-  - ```color:``` #color of your text;
+  - ```color:``` //Set the font-color to a color of your choice;
-2. heading 1
+2. Set [heading 1] to [value] or a value of your choice
   - ```text-align:``` center; //center your title
   - ```font-family:``` 'Bebas Neue', cursive; // or font of your choice
   - ```letter-spacing:``` #px;
  - ```font-size:``` #px;
-3. .about // Selects all elements set within its class/section attribute
+3. Set [.about 1] to [value] or a value of your choice  // Selects all elements set within its class/section attribute
   - ```text-align:``` center;
   - ```display:``` flex;
   - ```justify-content:``` center;
-4. padding // padding is used for space between content and borders
+4. Set [padding] to [value] or a value of your choice  //padding is used for space between content and borders
   - ```padding-left:``` #px;
   - ```padding-right:``` #px;
   - ```padding-top:``` #px;
   - ```padding-bottom:``` #px;
   - ```font-family:``` 'Open Sans', sans-serif;
-5. .column // adds columns to your images
+5. Set [.column] to [value] or a value of your choice  // adds columns to your images
   - ```float:``` left;
   - ```width:``` #%;
   - ```padding:``` #%;
-6. .row::after // clearfix (clear floats)
+6. Set [.row::after] to [value] or a value of your choice // clearfix (clear floats)
   - ```content:``` "";
   - ```display:``` table;
-7. .container // this holds the images given to us
+7. Set [.container] to [value] or a value of your choice // this holds the images given to us
   - ```font-family:``` 'Bebas Neue', cursive;
   - ```max-width:``` #px;
   - ```margin:``` auto;